How You Lift Matters: Wearable Sensors Can Detect Exercise Form Errors with 99% Accuracy

 Research Answers

 The core question was whether machine learning models could differentiate not just whether someone exercised, but how well they moved.
 The answer depends entirely on the model chosen: a single decision tree cannot solve this problem, but ensemble methods can.
+Results across all four models are summarized in Table 9 at the end of this section.

 Decision Tree: Chance-Level Performance